NVIDIA/NeMo-Guardrails/docs/getting_started/7_rag/README.md

 ### Relevant Chunks

-In the previous guide, we've seen that asking "How many free vacation days do I have per year" yields a general response:
+In the previous guide, the message "How many free vacation days do I have per year" yields a general response:

 ```python
 from nemoguardrails import RailsConfig, LLMRails